pwr-pbrwio/ComputingResourcesUserGuide/README.md

 ## PyCharm Professional
 This setup allows you to create code locally in PyCharm, while all executable processes are on the server (remote environment).

+### Prerequisite
+* Conda environemnt has been created
+* PyCharm Professional is installed locally.

 ### Checkout your Git repository on your local machine
 Go to your favorite location on local machine and clone the project repository (the same one you already cloned on the remote machine ealier).
-Instead of "jkowalsk" and "myproject" please enter your data.
+Instead of `jkowalsk` and `myproject` please enter your data.
 ```bash
 git clone https://github.com/jkowalsk/myproject.git
 ```